drewpendergrass/CHEEREIO/README.md

 4. **Easy to link observations**: Object-oriented observation operator implementation allows the user to rapidly add new kinds of data with minimal programming required.
 5. **Quick to run**: Wall runtime should be no more than 2x longer than vanilla GEOS-Chem (4D-Var limit) assuming resources are available.

 CHEEREIO is currently fully tested and operational for 3D LETKF data assimilation.
-Development of 4D assimilation and additional tools for observation operator creation are ongoing.
+Development of 4D assimilation and additional tools for observation operator creation are currently being tested for TROPOMI CH4 and in development for TROPOMI/OMI NO2.
+I am adding new satellite data as rapidly as possible.

-## To-do list

-### Ongoing 4D-LETKF development:

-1. Add ability to read in history information for either 4D-LETKF or assimilating derived quantities like AOD.
-2. Implement adaptive localization (optional, low priority)
-3. Easier observation operator capabilities (possible pre-processing folder addition)
-4. Science evaluation for NOx emissions update with real data
-5. GMD paper.

-### For usability:

-1. Script to turn GC run directory into a CHEEREIO template run directory.
-2. Documentation writing

 ## Documentation
 Detailed documentation is available on [ReadTheDocs](https://cheereio.readthedocs.io), including installation instructions.
 If you encounter any problems not covered by the documentation, please open an [issue](https://github.com/drewpendergrass/CHEEREIO/issues) on GitHub.